seanredmond/juliandate/README.md

 Observeratory's [Julian Date
 Converter](https://aa.usno.navy.mil/data/JulianDate).

 The conversion formulas used by `juliandate` are valid only for JDN ≥ 0.
-That is, `juliandate` calculations cannot be considered correct for dates before Julian January 1, 4713 BCE = November 24, 4714 BCE.
+That is, `juliandate` calculations cannot be considered correct for dates before Julian January 1, 4713 BCE = Gregorian November 24, 4714 BCE.

 ## Command Line Script